 In general, you’ll want to avoid the pull-through-style manual knife sharpener.
 This type has multiple V-shaped openings through which you stick your blade and pull it through.
 They’re not recommended by most professionals, because they eat away a lot of the blade and can create uneven, almost serrated edges.
 That said, they’re very quick and inexpensive, so it wouldn’t be crazy to have one around for stuff you don’t care so much about: pairs of scissors, little paring knives, that kind of thing.

-Best pull-through knife sharpener: Mueller Premium Knife Sharpener
+Best manual: Mueller Premium Knife Sharpener

 Pull-through sharpeners aren’t ideal for expensive knives and should never be used for Japanese knives of any sort.
 But they are great for a quick re-sharpening of little blades and scissors.
 This Mueller knife sharpener has a four-stage process, which minimizes the amount of metal you’re removing in each stage.

 I’m on a budget.
 Do I have to live with dull knives?

 Definitely not!
 Your best option here is a whetstone sharpener.
 Even the best whetstones aren’t very expensive, but you can opt for a double-sided one for under $25.
 The trade-off is the same as with any other whetstone: It just takes a little practice to perfect the motion you need to use them.
 But the rewards are also the same.
 You can create a perfect, professional knife edge on a Western-style or Japanese-style knife, a pair of scissors, or any other blade in your home.

 You might notice some figures on a whetstone, like 1000/6000.
 Those refer to the “grit” or little particles that make the surface rough.
 The higher the number, the more grit in the same amount of space (meaning, the higher the number, the smoother the stone).
 The clever design of this knife sharpening stone allows you to simply flip the whetstone sharpener over to go from rough to fine.